paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-009-housing-of-persons-engaged-in-national-defense.md

 ### Statutory Notes

 #### References in Text
 The National Housing Act, referred to in subsec. (a), is act June 27, 1934, ch.
 847, 48 Stat.
-1246, as amended.
+1246.
 Title VIII of the National Housing Act is classified generally to subchapter VIII (§ 1748 et seq.) of chapter 13 of Title 12, Banks and Banking.
 For complete classification of this Act to the Code, see [section 1701 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1701&num=0&edition=prelim) and Tables.

 #### Codification
 In subsec. (c)(1), “[section 3113 of title 40](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section3113&num=0&edition=prelim)” substituted for “the Act of August 1, 1888 (25 Stat.
 357; [40 U.S.C.
 257](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section257&num=0&edition=prelim)), as amended”, in subsec. (c)(2), “section 3114(a) to (d) of title 40” substituted for “the first section of the Act of February 26, 1931 (46 Stat.
 1421)”, “sections 3114 to 3116 and 3118 of title 40” substituted for “the Act of February 26, 1931 (46 Stat.
 1421)” and for “such Act of February 26, 1931”, and, in subsec. (d), “sections 3111 and 3112 of title 40” substituted for “section 355 of the Revised Statutes, as amended”, on authority of Pub.
 L. 107–217, § 5(c), Aug.
 21, 2002, 116 Stat.
 1303, the first section of which enacted Title 40, Public Buildings, Property, and Works.